Brett Knowles, pm2 Consulting

-- Plan the Meetings (Leader) - Schedule how much time for each issue, schedule subject matter experts and other roles.
-Set the agenda around specific problems for the meeting to solve, time allotted for each problem.
+- Plan the Team Meetings (Leader) - Schedule how much time for each issue, schedule subject matter experts and other roles.
+Set the meeting agenda around specific problems for the meeting to solve, time allotted for each problem.

 * Arrange for SMEs at the exact time you need them.

 * Assign meeting roles (Timekeeper, SMEs, Notes taker, Facilitator…)

 - Prepare (Everyone) - Everyone has to do their homework to properly discuss OKR progress and team objectives - prepare for the status update meeting.
 Review all OKRs and consider how your activities impacted on that performance and how is your area impacted by the performance that occurred.
 Share any experience or OKR progress insights around the performance with the Owner before the status update meeting.

 4. Run the Meeting

 Running the meeting is about sticking to the meeting agenda, bringing in the right SMEs at the right time, evaluating each key result, escalating where necessary.
 Being clear who is doing what and when.